Board of Trustees:

 Bob is enthused with the wonderful things happening at B-W Greenway including multiple wetland and wildland acquisitions as well as real progress with restoration projects.
 “I am looking forward to working with the new trustees, staff members and all of our volunteers."

 Jim Byrd retired from a career as an engineer at WPAFB in 2007 and has been a long-time volunteer with the Beaver Creek Wetlands Association, Greene County Parks and B-W Greenway.
 Besides participating in many honeysuckle clearing projects, his hobbies include woodworking, antique cars, electronics and solar energy installation.
-He has been treasurer of B-W Greenway since 2013 and has served three terms as a trustee.
+He has been treasurer of B-W Greenway since 2013 and has served four terms as a trustee.
 "I want to help preserve the natural greenspace in our area and kill the honeysuckle which is destroying our native plants!"

 Eric Borth: From his childhood playing in the forests and streams near Springboro, Ohio, to his university research experiences with invasive species in the Dayton area, Eric Borth has always been passionate about conserving natural areas.
 He graduated with a Bachelor’s degree in biology in 2017 and then Master’s degree in biology from the University of Dayton in 2019, with research ranging from the honeysuckle invasion in Ohio to forest fire dynamics in Northeastern Siberia.
 Since 2020 he has been an Environmental Scientist at the City of Dayton Department of Water, working to protect our regional water resources.